Non-Profit Videos: Inspire and Activate Your Donors

 💡 Lesson learned: If you want donors to stay engaged, treat your video like a game that keeps people excited, involved, and invested in the outcome.

-: Video is the Ultimate Donor Activation Tool
+Final Thoughts: Video is the Ultimate Donor Activation Tool

-If your non-profit isn’t video to tell stories and activate donors, you’re leaving money on the table.
+If your non-profit isn’t using video to tell stories and activate donors, you’re leaving money on the table.

 ✅ People connect with stories, not statistics.